PrincetonUniversity/job_defense_shield/docs/alert/too_many_cores_per_gpu.md

-# Too Many CPU-Cores per GPU
+# Too Many Allocated CPU-Cores per GPU

 The alert finds jobs that are allocating too many CPU-cores per GPU.
 The goal is prevent the situation where there are free GPUs on a node but not enough CPU-cores to accept new jobs.